 In images, we are attracted to the sharpest, most saturated, highest contrast areas.

-TIP: Check out “The Photographer’s Eye” by Michael Freeman.
+PHOTOGRAPHY TIP #21: Check out “The Photographer’s Eye” by Michael Freeman.
 This fantastic resource has aided me with improving my composition.
-Touching upon design, graphic elements, light and color, I’ve found it to be an incredibly helpful book that I reference often.
+Since it touches upon design, graphic elements, light and color, it’s an incredibly helpful book.

 Attending workshops and having my work critiqued has been critical for my growth.
 It has taught me to see differently, think about the edges in my photos and ensure that light is my single most important consideration.